alexklapheke/alexklapheke.github.io/blog/irv.md

 The pros of adopting IRV seem to be:

--   Relative simplicity, assuming the ballots are not designed by lunatics from Florida
+-   Relative simplicity, assuming the ballots are designed properly
 -   Allowing voters to express nuanced opinions
 -   Elimination of spoilage by small parties
 -   Probable reduction in tactical voting, and the slim possibility of